SPATIA: Multimodal Generation and Prediction of Spatial Cell Phenotypes: Experiments

-\xhdr{MIST Datasets} MIST comprises three nested scales: 1) \textbf{MIST-C}: 17M single cell-gene pairs; 2) \textbf{MIST-N}: 1M niche-gene pairs; 3) \textbf{MIST-T}: 10K tissue-gene entries.
-These splits enable precise mapping of cell morphology to transcriptomics at cellular, regional, and whole-slide levels, supporting multimodal representation learning across diverse biological contexts.
-We first load the full-resolution tissue image ($0.2125 \mu$m/px) and compute a maximum-intensity projection over z.
-The resulting 2D image is normalized to $8$-bit $[0,255]$.
-We use the cell boundary file to extract individual cell images.
-For each cell, we compute the minimal square region that fully contains the cell and crops the image accordingly.
-Each cell-gene example consists of this uint8 image patch and the corresponding per-cell transcript vector for a single gene, serialized into LMDB for efficient training (MIST-C).
-To form MIST-N, we tile each slide into a grid of non-overlapping $256\times256$ px niches, assign cells to their containing patch, and pool gene vectors within each niche.
-Each niche entry therefore includes the regional image patch and its aggregated gene profile.
-Finally, MIST-T summarizes each slide by its set of niche embeddings and positional metadata, with a size of $1024\times1024$, enabling tissue-level tasks such as global composition prediction and cross-slide transfer.
-All three scales are provided with consistent preprocessing, enabling end-to-end evaluation of cell-, niche-, and tissue-level tasks for machine learning research.
-The full dataset statistics are present in Appendix~\ref{sup:data}.
+Using cell boundary files, we extract individual cells by cropping the minimal square region that fully contains each cell.
+Each crop is resized with a slide-level global scale and padded to a fixed $256\times256$ resolution, preserving biologically meaningful variation in cell size while preventing neighboring-cell pixels from being included in an image paired with a different expression vector.
+Each MIST-C example consists of this uint8 image patch paired with the per-cell transcript vector of a single gene, serialized into LMDB for efficient training.
+For MIST-N, each slide is tiled into non-overlapping $256\times256$ px niches; cells are assigned to their containing patch, and gene vectors are pooled within each niche.
+Each entry thus contains a regional image patch and its aggregated gene profile.
+MIST-T summarizes each slide using its set of niche embeddings and positional metadata at $1024\times1024$ resolution, supporting tissue-level tasks such as global composition prediction and cross-slide transfer.
+Full dataset statistics are provided in Appendix~\ref{sup:data}.